brashrebel/better-my-sites-menu/readme.txt

 == Installation ==

 Using this plugin is very simple.
 All you have to do is:

 1. Upload the `better-my-sites-menu` folder to the `/wp-content/plugins/` directory

-1. Network Activate the plugin through the 'Plugins' menu in WordPress
+2. Network Activate the plugin through the 'Plugins' menu in WordPress

-Thats it!
+That's it!

 == Frequently Asked Questions ==

 = Who is this plugin for? =

 This plugin is for Network Administrators who have users that are members of large numbers of sites on the network.

 = What can we expect in future releases? =

 * Better scrolling
 * More customization options

 == Changelog ==

+= 1.1 =

+* Complete code refactoring.
+Much cleaner, safer, more organized and easier to manipulate.

 = 1.0 =

 * Initial release.

-== Upgrade Notice ==